mehdi-farsi/activerelation/SPEC.md

 - Render result as JSON.
 - Create a Presenter in text that uses this JSON.
-- Create a presenter in HTML
+- Create a presenter in HTML.
+- Fetch metadatas from database.yml and schema.yml.